gvwilson/thirdbit/src/fiction/iffy/index.md

 With that came the knowledge that the raccoons had been designed during the war to worm their way through pipes and narrow spaces without being detected.
-The tech in the raccoon's back was made of scraps recycled many times over, but the original design was still clear beneath the patchwork.
+The tech in the raccoon's back was made of scraps recycled many times over, but the original design was still clear beneath the patchwork—or would have been if she could actually see it with her eyes.

 The vision faded
 as the raccoon tucked the heat exchanger into a pouch strapped to its belly.